Cake (band): Later history (2011–present)

 The band released a vinyl box set consisting of their six studio albums, their rarities album, and the previously unreleased Live from the Crystal Palace for Record Store Day 2014.
 A new studio album was announced for an early 2014 release, although in September 2014, McCrea admitted they hadn't yet begun to record a new album.
 In fall 2015, bassist Gabe Nelson and drummer Paulo Baldi left the band.
 In summer 2016, Todd Roper rejoined the group as drummer.
 Daniel McCallum and Casey Lipka have both played as bassist during live performances since 2016.

 On August 3, 2018, Cake released "Sinking Ship", supposedly the lead single from an upcoming seventh studio album.
 On August 31, 2018, "King of the Road: A Tribute to Roger Miller" was released with Cake providing their version of Roger Miller's "Reincarnation" Cake also hinted at an upcoming seventh studio album in their bio for the Kaaboo Music Festival website, saying the album was due for release in late 2018.
 On October 25, 2018, the band released the music video for 'Sinking Ship", also announcing that money raised by single sales would go towards Doctors Without Borders.
 On 19 January 2021, they released a demo for a new song titled "Hold You (Responsible)" on Instagram and Twitter.
 On October 18, 2024, the compilation album "Songs For Sex" by Noise For Now included the full version of "Hold You (Responsible)".

 During a live performance for Texas Public Radio on 22 October 2024, Cake performed a new song titled "Billionaire in Space", set to be included off a new album "to be released [in 2025]."
+In an interview with Guitar World in October 2025, guitarist Xan McCurdy said "I’m very confident that we will have a release by next year.
+Maybe early 2026."